lima211m/Kumarnishant/README.md

 # Kumarnishant
 Hi what are you doing

-WE ARE GOIMG TO MONACO
+WE ARE GOING TO MONACO